aral/ar.al-site/content/2018/07/27/getting-started-with-wireguard-on-linux-using-azirevpn/index.md

 Unlike Encrypt.me, however, you cannot mark certain networks as trusted and so it’s currently an all or nothing setting.
 Also, on my machine at least, it’s possible to lose the ability to access the app’s interface while it remains running in the background.
 And the kindest thing you can say about the interface itself is that it’s what happened when _what-the-fuck_ had a lovechild with _oh-hell-no!_[^4]

-So those are the ones I currently use.
-If you were to ask me which third-party VPN I would unconditionally trust, however, it would be [iPredator](https://www.ipredator.se/).
+So those are the VPNs I currently use.
+If you were to ask me which VPN I’d unconditionally trust, however, I would say [iPredator](https://www.ipredator.se/).

 Why?

 Because it’s run by my friend [Peter](https://en.wikipedia.org/wiki/Peter_Sunde) and I trust Peter unconditionally.
+Also, I’ve been in the cool little bunker in Sweden where everything’s hosted and I know that Peter runs it on his own machines that only he and his crew have access to.

-The reason I don’t use it myself is because Encrypt.me and AirVPN are easier to setup and use.
+The reason I don’t use iPredator myself is because Encrypt.me and AirVPN have apps that make them easier to setup and use.
 So convenience wins yet again.
-(I almost feel like there’s a lesson to learned here for those of us that make everyday things for everyday people but I just can’t seem to put my finger on it… 🤔)
+(I almost feel like there’s a lesson to learned here for those of us that make the new everyday things for everyday people but I just can’t seem to put my finger on it… 🤔)

 And that also brings us, finally, to the subject of this post: WireGuard and how to set it up on Linux.